-This diploma offers the student a broad introduction to the study of music with an emphasis on introductory music theory and aural studies (similar to RIAM & ABRSM Grades 1-4) and general historical & cultural studies.
+This diploma offers the student a broad introduction to the study of music with an emphasis on introductory music theory and aural skills (similar to RIAM & ABRSM Grades 1-2), and general historical & cultural studies.

 It is designed for those preparing for third-level study (especially mature students), those wishing to make a career change to music, and for candidates with a general interest in music.